tonihintikka/opetuslupa_apu/docs/stories/Epic-1-Story-3.md

 This story focuses on creating the foundational UI structure and navigation system for the Driving-Lesson Tracker application.
 A well-designed navigation system is critical for user experience, especially on mobile devices where screen space is limited.

 The navigation should be intuitive, responsive, and provide clear access to all major features.
+Based on research into best practices for driving instruction applications, the primary workflow is lesson-centric rather than student-centric.
+This means the navigation should prioritize lesson management as the default entry point, with student management as a supporting function.

 This story builds upon the project setup (Story-1) and will integrate with the database implementation (Story-2) to provide a complete user experience.

 ## Estimation